What to do: Skin exposures

 Like what you’ve read here?
 Buy the book!

-Cover of The Commonsense Guide to Everyday Poisons
+Front cover for The Commonsense Guide to Everyday Poisons

 An informative, fun and useful guide to more than 80 common household products